Ain’t nobody got time for a hangover: How these Aussie business founders discovered their niche

 “This is just a weekend business for us, a bit of a hobby company that I’m trying to expand.”

 Hookway says word-of-mouth has been the business’ best marketing tool and within 18 months of operation, the business has increased its employees, new and repeat clients and turnover.

 “We’ve got three teams of two in Perth and two teams in Melbourne.
 Ultimately, we’d like around two to three teams in each state and I think Sydney will be our next market,” he says.

-“We’re not one of those huge turnover businesses, but from that first year we’ve doubled our revenue.
-We’re doing between 100 and 150 cleans per year, and we’re in that $30,000 – $50,000 a year turnover bracket, which is pretty good for weekend work — it’s doubled since our first year.”
+“We’re not one of those huge turnover businesses, but from that first year, we’ve doubled our revenue.
+We’re doing between 100 and 150 cleans each year, and we’re in that $30,000 to $50,000 a year turnover bracket, which is pretty good for weekend work.
+It’s doubled since our first year.”

 Hangover Helpers is currently looking into subcontracting options and expanding into other areas such as pet helpers, in a similar way to the Jim’s Mowing model.

-Hangover Clinic co-founder Max Petro has a similar business inception story; the former senior associate at a law firm was working as a ski instructor in Australia and the US when he noticed that after a big night, the ski patrol team would always be fresh the next morning.
+Hangover Clinic co-founder Max Petro has a similar business inception story.
+The former senior associate at a law firm was working as a ski instructor in Australia and the US when he noticed after a big night, the ski patrol team would always be fresh the next morning.

 They let him in on their secret of using IV fluids, oxygen and painkillers — and the Hangover Clinic was born.

 Opening in Sydney’s Surry Hills in December 2015, the IV clinic fought off some initial controversy to become Australia’s first.